tekperfect/devops-docs/docs/courses/17-Crypto/lessons/personal-finance.md

 Retirement strategy: No matter what your priorities are, the plan should include a strategy for accumulating the retirement income that you need

-### History of money
 ### Discriminatory practices

-Laws today protect borrowers from discriminatory lending practices, but that wasn’t always the case.
-For decades U.S. banks denied mortgages to Black families—and those belonging to other racial and ethnic minority groups—who lived in certain areas “redlined” by a federal government agency called the Home Owners’ Loan Corporation (HOLC).
+The laws today try to protect borrowers from discriminatory lending practices.
+For decades U.S. banks denied mortgages to Black families—and other POC people of color minority groups—who lived in certain areas “redlined” by a federal government agency called the Home Owners’ Loan Corporation (HOLC).

 Lending discrimination occurs when lenders base credit decisions on factors other than the applicant’s creditworthiness.
 Denying financial services to residents of certain neighborhoods due to race or ethnicity is called redlining.
-The discriminatory practice of redlining made it impossible for many members of racial and ethnic minority groups to qualify for mortgage loans.
-Redlining is one factor behind the racial wealth gap that persists in the U.S. today.
-Laws today forbid discrimination based on race, color, religion, sex, national origin, handicap, familial status, age, and whether you receive public assistance income.
+The discriminatory practice of redlining made it impossible for many members of the POC community for mortgage loans.
+Redlining is one of the many factors behind the racial wealth gap that persists in the U.S. today.
+Laws today prohibit discrimination based on race, color, religion, sex, national origin, handicap, familial status, age, and income.
 However, these practices have evolved to continue to deny indiviudals who have traditionally not be able to participate in the economy that allows most people to gain generational wealth.``

 ### Generational wealth

 Generational wealth refers to any kind of asset that families pass down to their children or grandchildren, whether in the form of cash, investment funds, stocks and bonds, properties or even entire companies.

-What gender and ethnic groups have been allows to build this kind of wealth?
+What gender and ethnic groups have been allowed to build this kind of wealth?

 How do you go about correcting this issue in our communities?